How to Use InPrivate Browsing in Microsoft Edge

 Then, press the keyboard shortcut to open an InPrivate browser window (Ctrl+Shift+N).

-Yet another way to open Edge’s InPrivate browsing windows is to select the Setting and more (Alt+F) 3 horizontal dots button and then “New InPrivate window.”
+Yet another way to open Edge’s InPrivate browsing windows is to select the Setting and more (Alt+F) 3 horizontal dots button and then select “New InPrivate window.”

 Open InPrivate Browsing Window in Microsoft Edge using Shortcut or Command